Old English Sheepdog vs Nova Scotia Duck Tolling Retriever: Complete Comparison (2026)

 Health and Lifespan Comparison

 Old English Sheepdog has a typical lifespan of 10-12 years, while Nova Scotia Duck Tolling Retriever lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Old English Sheepdog is predisposed to Orthopedic Conditions, Eye Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Old English Sheepdog is predisposed to hip and joint issues, Eye Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Nova Scotia Duck Tolling Retriever faces its own health challenges including breed-specific conditions.
 Old English Sheepdog has 3 documented predispositions compared to 1 for Nova Scotia Duck Tolling Retriever, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health